rlancer/super-share/README.md

 **This system automatically changes certain file permissions to include Anyone with the link can view**

 + share.example.com/file-title URL pattern
++ Supports partial matches, ie: "kor" will match Korean in a photo of Korean BBQ
 + No Google Drive branding
 + Runs on Google App Engine
 + Will easily run within the free daily App Engine quota